Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: DAG-reduction Representatives of UECs

 This section is devoted to formally presenting algorithms for the within-fiber, out-of-fiber, merge and split moves developed in Sections~\ref{sec:grobner} and~\ref{sec: traversing} so that they can be implemented with a feasible level of complexity.
 We do this by defining a new, more efficient (in terms of time and space complexity) representation of UECs (Section~\ref{sec:dag-reduct-repr}).
 We then present pseudocode for moves between UEC-representatives in terms of these new representations, and we prove that these moves are equivalent to the moves developed in Section~\ref{sec: traversing}, allowing for a more efficient implementation.

 In particular, by Theorem~\ref{thrm:exploring the entire space}, we know that the moves defined in Sections~\ref{sec:grobner} and~\ref{sec: traversing} could be implemented on UEC-representatives to explore the space of nonempty UECs.
-However, the implementation of such an algorithm becomes computationally expensive as the the UEC-representatives hold the information about the structure of the UEC of DAGs in an inefficient way, and hence they require more storage space.
-Thus, in Subsection~\ref{sec:dag-reduct-repr}, we define the concept of \emph{DAG-reduction} of a UEC-representative.
-It is shown that each DAG-reduction corresponds to a unique UEC-representative.
-The motivation behind this construction is that the DAG-reduction of a UEC-representative efficiently encodes the ancestral relations among the vertices.
-Further, it has fewer vertices and edges compared to a UEC-representative, and hence requires less space to store.
-Hence, it is more efficient to implement the moves between UEC-representatives described in Sections~\ref{sec:grobner} and~\ref{sec: traversing} in terms of their corresponding DAG-reductions.
+However, a naive implementation using these undirected graphs is needlessly inefficient.
+Thus, in Subsection~\ref{sec:dag-reduct-repr}, we define the \emph{DAG-reduction}, a unique encoding of a UEC-representative that efficiently captures the ancestral relations that define the UEC while requiring fewer vertices and edges.
+This allows for an efficient implementation of the moves described in Sections~\ref{sec:grobner} and~\ref{sec: traversing}.